 There is currently no timescale for the adoption of SuDS across the county as adoption is voluntary in England.
-A number of findings have already been highlighted by previous reviews conducted6 since the introduction of the Department for Environment, Food and Rural Affairs' non-technical standards on SuDS.
-However,
+A number of findings have already been highlighted by previous reviews conducted since the introduction of DEFRAs non-technical standards on SuDS.
+However, United Utilities' experience on the delivery and adoption of SuDS included the following issues: